 and this we intend to achieve by:

-The background is that the canal fell into decline and by the mid 1960s was completely derelict and threatened with abandonment.
+The Basingstoke Canal fell into decline and by the mid 1960s was completely derelict and threatened with abandonment.
 A campaign by the then Surrey and Hampshire Canal Society persuaded both Surrey and Hampshire county Councils to buy it and in partnership with an army of volunteers, to restore it as a navigable waterway.
-It reopened in 1991
+It reopened in 1991.

-Since then however whilst there is continued funding by the councils and ongoing volunteer work, funding pressures on the councils have put a strain on the canal and today it becomes all the more important that the Basingstoke Canal Society and the local community all get together to help protect the canal.
-Quite simply if we don’t protect it and keep it alive, there is a risk that we could lose the canal as we know it today
+Today the canal is a vibrant and well-used environment with members of the public using it for a wide variety of sports and leisure pursuits, and whilst there is continued funding by the councils and ongoing volunteer work, funding pressures on the councils have put a strain on the canal.
+This is why it has become all the more important that the Basingstoke Canal Society and the local community all get together to help protect the canal.
+Quite simply if we don’t protect it and keep it alive, there is a risk that we could lose the canal as we know it today.

 The Society has clear plans to keep the canal alive.
 We have strengthened how we organise ourselves, and continue to build our team of volunteers which now stands at over 240 enthusiasts and is expanding.

 - Running a series of projects to improve facilities for the community and users of the canal.
 This will include improved Information Points along the canal, access facilities and upgrading our boat fleet with more environmentally friendly boats electric boats along with improved facilities for disabled users.